 If you've previously viewed data and reports in ISP, you'll find that there are differences between the data available in Catalyst and ISP.

-If you have previously downloaded data from ISP, you'll be unable to replicate the data by running your data from Catalyst.
+If you've previously downloaded data from ISP, you will not be to replicate the data by running your data from Catalyst.

 For more information, view our guide to the differences between the systems (Word: 250KB).